lupyuen/lupyuen.github.io/src/pinephone2.md

 -   [__Accelerometer and Gyroscope__](https://www.hackster.io/lupyuen/inside-a-smartphone-accelerometer-pinephone-with-nuttx-rtos-b92b58) will detect PinePhone motion and orientation

--   __Magnetometer, Light and Promixity Sensors__ are not yet supported
+-   __Magnetometer, Light and Proximity Sensors__ are not yet supported

 -   __Front and Rear Cameras__ are not supported